appnexus/schema-tool/readme.md

   -h, --help  show this help message and exit
 ```

-Additionally each command also has it's own help file.
+Additionally each command also has its own help file.
 For example, if you wanted to see what
-options are available to you when running an alter, you can could `schema up -h` and see
+options are available to you when applying an alter, you can could `schema up -h` and see

 ```text
 Usage: schema up [options] [ref]